sjohnson512/qt_movies_example/readme.txt

-This project creates a Qt application that store movie data in a sqlite database.
+This project creates a Qt application that stores movie data in a sqlite database.

 Build Instructions
 1) Install Qt (tested 5.9.3 on Windows10, 5.9.4 on Mac)